dhutapratama/docs/queues.md

 <a name="failed-job-events"></a>
 ### Failed Job Events

 If you would like to register an event listener that will be invoked when a job fails, you may use the `Queue` facade's `failing` method.
-For example, we may attach a closure to this event from the `boot` method of the `AppServiceProvider` that is included with Laravel:
+For example, we may attach a closure to this event from the `boot` method of the `AppServiceProvider` that is included with Lets:

     <?php